happybirds/react-native-zebra-printer/README.md

-# react-native-zebra-bt-printer
+# react-native-zebra-printer

 This library is built for react native to work with Portable Zebra Bluetooth Printers.
 This library uses the libraries provided by Zebra.
-It has been tested with the QLN220, but should work with other QLN series printers that have bluetooth (non BLE mode).
+It has been tested with the QLN220 and ZD410, but it may also work with printers connected over bluetooth, bluetooth le or wi-fi.

+It is heavily inspired on `react-native-zebra-bt-printer`.

 ## Getting started